Kitware/minerva/docs/extending-minerva.rst

        });
    });

-Above we utilize the ``m:pre-render-panel-groups`` event to hook into Minerva before any panels are actually rendered, this gives full control over what the end layout looks like.
+Above we utilize the ``m:pre-render-panel-groups`` event to hook into Minerva before any panels are actually rendered, this gives full control over what the final layout looks like.